N: Never Settle

 Close your eyes or get a pencil.
 Either make a mental or written list of the three things that you do each work day that take a majority of your time.
-Now, think about your personality type, strengths, and goals.
+Now, think about your teacher brand, personality type, strengths, and goals.
 Do they match up?
 If not, whose fault is that?
 What we can't do is immediately blame someone else for the way that we spend our time.
 (I mean, maybe we can, but let's not go to that place right away.)

 During my deepest and darkest moments of my career in education, I reflect and am ashamed at the amount of times that I complained and built walls in front of my own escape routes by not taking action on the things that were holding me back from reaching my full potential.
 I was in a position of settling for where I was and what I was doing.
 It wasn't good for anyone, especially my students.

 In order for me to feel that I was getting out of Settletown, I needed to get uncomfortable.
 Seriously uncomfortable.
 I started watching and learning how to become a Google Certified Educator and, let me be honest here, I felt so dumb.
 I still do, but to me, that is growth.
 I surround myself with people who know more than me as much as I can.
 For me, discomfort=growth, so I am uncomfortable A LOT.

 Questions You Can Ask Yourself:

 Reflect on all previous questions.
 Now decide what you’re going to do to NEVER go back to that place again.

 What do I spend most of my time at work?
 Who do I spend the most time with?

 Do those things match my teacher brand, strengths, goals, talents, or personality?